ciscoheat/mithril-hx/README.md

 }
 ```

 Since most things you need are already encapsulated and passed to the object when instantiated, you may not need the parameterized components feature and such.
-In that case, just implement `Component` and you're done.
+In that case, like above, just implement `Component` and you're done.

 ## The loosely-typed path